The ethical imperative: Act always so as to increase the number of choices.

 - Suppositions/assumptions are not fact, but might prove to be useful.

-The absolute („all“, „always“, „is“) nature of the wording in the statements does not imply that they are true, rather it conveys the idea that we are dealing with an assumption, a definition that can (not must) be applied in all circumstances.
+The absolute („all“, „always“, „is“) nature of the wording in the statements does not imply that they are true, rather it conveys the idea that we are dealing with an assumption, a definition that can (not must) in all circumstances be applied.

 Quotations